Mijalski/MyBlog/content/posts/dependency-injection.md

-+++
+---
+author: "kyrcooler"
-title = "Auto Registering dependencies with Scrutor" date = "2021-06-24T14:26:47+02:00" author = ""
+title: "Auto Registering dependencies with Scrutor"
-authorTwitter = "kyrcooler"
-cover = ""
+date: "2021-06-24"
+description: "How to stop forgetting to register your dependencies, by doing it automatically without unnecessary complexity."
+tags: ["scrutor", "dependency-injection"]
-tags = ["scrutor", "dependency-injection"] keywords = ["scrutor", "transient dependency", "dependency injection", "di", "dependency injection container", "service collection", "services", "registering dependencies"] description = "" showFullContent = false
+keywords: ["scrutor", "transient dependency", "dependency injection", "di", "dependency injection container", "service collection", "services", "registering dependencies"]
-+++
+hideMeta: true
+searchHidden: true
+ShowBreadCrumbs: false
+---
 ![Dependency injection](https://i.imgur.com/HXCKL5l.png)

 Dependency injection (DI) software design pattern is one of the most used ones and requires no introduction, but if you need any [check out MDNS article about this topic](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection).